vopern/article-recommender-system/readme.md

 - provide historical features in training.
 - Feature updates might be pushed to the online store after each user action.

+## References
+- This setup is based on an idea from the great 'Machine Learning System Design Interview' book by Ali Aminian and Alex Xu, which contains many excellent descriptions of machine learning systems.
-## Thank you to arXiv for use of its open access interoperability.
+-  Thank you to [arXiv](https://arxiv.org/) for use of its open access interoperability.